Wild-W/Civ6-RandomSeeder/README.md

     ![](readme-images/copyDir.png)
     * The next time you use the app, it will remember this directory

+* _When using this app for multiplayer games, use the "copy seed" prompt to paste & distribute it to all the players, everyone needs to be using the same seed to avoid desync_
 * From here on, usage of the app should be simple & straightforward enough for anyone to use it

 _If you're having trouble, you can always shoot me a message over on [Discord](https://discordapp.com/users/187983990181986304)_